iScsc/iscsc.fr/README.md

 #### SSL certification

 To set up HTTPS, you will need valid SSL certificates.

-If you deploy the app for the first time, follow these instructions:
+a) If you deploy the app **for the first time**, follow these instructions:

-- Comment or delete the whole server section about 443 in the `nginx/nginx.conf.template` file.
+1. Comment or delete the whole server section about 443 in the `nginx/nginx.conf.template` file.

 ```diff
 - server {